V-Cent/TTE/docs/tech/todps2.md

 Definitions:

-**OTG**: When used against an enemy in any knockdown state (light to hard knockdown), they will get back up to normal stagger.
+**OTG**: When used against an enemy in any knockdown state (light to hard knockdown), they will get back up to a normal standing state.

-**Freeze**: Also called position lock; some attacks freeze depending on stagger time.
-It is easier to see after a stun, since the stagger value goes to 80+ frames.
-This freeze makes the enemy not move (and stagger in-place) for the duration of the stagger.
-Easier to see from a Phantom Edge (Leon's arte) in the air after a crit.
+**Freeze**: The freeze effect causes a position lock; enemies will not be able to be pushed around (both in ground and air) and will stay still during the stagger time of the attack that caused it.
+It is easier to see after a stun, since the stagger value of a move that can freeze would be increased to more than 80 frames.
+Leon's Phantom Edge is a good example of a move that causes the freeze effect.
 It also happens, though in a smaller scale, during various artes.

 ### Extra Information

-**Air Recovery**: If the enemy knocks you up into the air, press square just as you touch the ground.
+**Air Recovery**: If the enemy knocks you up into the air, press square just as you touch the ground to perform a backstep and not be knocked down.
 Only works for attacks that launch you high up in the air.
 Attacks with hard knockdown also are unable to be recovered (your character will lay down again before getting up).

 **Charge**: Press Square + Down to Charge.
-When Charging, the character will decrease enemy Spell Damage by 75% (also not stagger to spells), increases Accuracy and the next attack will break the enemy's guard.
+When Charging, the character will decrease enemy Spell Damage by 75% (also not stagger to spells), get an Accuracy buff and the next attack will break the enemy's guard.
 Consumes 2 CC Points per use.

-**Penetrate**: All hits are defended by a solid stance until the penetrate is broken by doing an x number of attacks.
-Even during attacks and recovery frames.
-Bosses have this and Leon (with Demon Lance Zero) too.
+**Penetrate**: All hits are blocked with a solid stance until the penetrate status is broken by having the user be hit by a fixed number of attacks.
+Works even during attacks and recovery frames.
+Some bosses have this status (either at the start of the fight or after a specific arte) and Leon (with Demon Lance Zero) can make use of it too.

-**Back-row Protection**: If an enemy is running and tries to pass through you, if you block before he passes you can bounce him back, negating all Solid Stance in the process.
-Some enemies try to do this to hit you.
-(Such as golems.)
+**Back-row Protection**: If an enemy is running and tries to pass through you, you can block before they pass you to bounce them back, negating all Solid Stance in the process.
+Some enemies may try to do this to hit you (such as golems).

 **Nakiriri Dolls**: Nakiriri Dolls change the character it is equipped on to another character.
 This lets you use characters that are not available yet in the story or are not in your current party.
 You can also use it to apply the effect of equipments and attacks of certain characters to another.
 When equipping narikiri dolls, some attacks change properties to reflect the wearer's attack properties despite what is shown in the attack description.
 The following is a full list of such attacks: